berceanu/hpc-europa3-application/index.md

 - increased propagation length
 - calculate radiation spectrum

 ### 2.2.
 Research benefits of interacting with my local scientific host

+I've met some of the members of the INFN-LNF SPARC LAB at at the recent CERN "High Gradient Wakefield Accelerator" school in Sesimbra (Portugal) and we soon discovered similar research topics with my group at ELI-NP.
+One of the key distinguishing features of SPARC LAB is the integration of a high-power, ultrashort Ti:Saph laser system (FLAME) with a high-brightness photo-injector.
+Together with a recently-developed hydrogen discharge capillary, this allows for very flexible setups in both laser wakefield (LWFA) as well as plasma wakefield (PWFA) experiments.
+Meanwhile, the ELI-NP project is still in its implementation phase, with preliminary experiments being scheduled for later this year, so we would definately benefit from the extensive expertise of the Frascati group in the design and planning of future experiments.

+In fact, I envision this grant as the perfect opportunity to start a collabo

 ## 3. Weekly-based project workplan